Installation

 ```

-> `shared_teams`), NOT the connection GUID.
-The GUID only goes inside the
+`shared_teams`, not the GUID.
+The GUID belongs only inside the

 ---